AdrianRRojo/Stock-Price-Predictor/README.md

  ---
  - As a user, I would like to recieve a price prediction for a stock of my choosing
  - As a user, I want to see a line graph visual representation of the trajectory
- - As a user, I want to like to look at the price history as well as the furture prediction.
+ - As a user, I want to look at the price history as well as the furture prediction.

  ## Potential Roadblocks
  ---